Srividyaacharya/AtliQ-Hospitality-Data-Analysis/README.md

-### Please Open the respective folder to vie the Project Content Related to AtliQ-Hospitality-Data-Analysis
+### Please Open the respective folder to view the Project Content Related to AtliQ-Hospitality-Data-Analysis